Sarah Hopkins Bradford: Children's literature

 Bradford wrote her first published work, Amy, the Glass-Blower's Daughter: A True Narrative in 1847.
 She then wrote the six-volume Silver Lake Series, published from 1852 to 1854.
 Rather than a formal series involving connected characters, these six books are each collections of poetry and prose, including many short stories.
 Bradford wrote these books under the pen name 'Cousin Cicely'.
 Most of her early writing, up until the late 1860s, targeted the children's market, and she published at least seven further children's books, including both fiction and history.
 She also wrote articles published in magazines.

 Following her husband's death in 1860, she opened a seminary for girls and young women in Geneva, New York.
 She moved to Europe for eight years, where she educated her daughters.

 Harriet Tubman works

 In 1869, four years after the end of the Civil War, Bradford wrote her first of two groundbreaking books, Scenes in the Life of Harriet Tubman.
 Tubman escaped slavery and then returned to help many others escape as well; traveling to the northern United States and Canada before the Civil War, using the Underground Railroad.
 Bradford wrote the book, using extensive interviews with Tubman, to raise funds for Tubman's support.
 The two became friends.
 It was the first Tubman biography of any depth.
 Bradford was one of the first Caucasian writers to deal with African-American topics, and her work attracted worldwide fame, selling very well.
-In 1886, she followed up with Harriet Tubman, Moses of Her People, again to assist in supporting Tubman.
+In 1886, she followed up with Harriet, the Moses of Her People, again to assist in supporting Tubman.
+A final revision in 1901 added an appendix with more stories about Tubman's life.
 Both works have been published in many editions, and still sell well in the early 21st century.